 Something must be wrong if the first thing we have to do on landing is buy or refresh a local prepaid Sim card, then divert calls to the new number.
 That can get tricky if device settings need changing at the same time.

 Telcos: What market failure?

 Telecommunications companies on both sides of the Tasman argue competition is enough to push down roaming prices.
 They say regulation is unnecessary.
 In Australia Optus says the problem is a lack of consumer information – that’s a startling, arrogant claim.

-True, prices have fallen in recent years – as much as 90 percent.
-Cynics might argue that’s less about competition and more about heading off government regulation.
+True, prices have fallen in recent years – as much as 90 per cent.
+Cynics might argue that it is less about competition and more about heading off government regulation.
 Meanwhile, the Commerce Commission also regulates roaming inside New Zealand.